 Esthetic Implant Dentistry

-It is amazing to think how far dental implant therapy has come since Dr. Brånemark introduced the concept of osseointegration roughly half a decade ago.
+It is amazing to think how far dental implant therapy has come since Dr. Brånemark introduced the concept of osseointegration roughly half a century ago.
 Protocols have evolved, techniques have advanced, and immediate-load concepts have emerged.
 Although they are not natural teeth, dental implant restorations are the next best thing-enabling patients to bite and chew naturally and helping preserve bone.

 But perhaps the area where dental implants have most dramatically advanced in recent years is esthetics.
 For many years, good osseointegration and function was enough to be deemed "successful."
 Today, however, as implant dentistry has grown, patients have come to expect more.
 To be successful, an implant restoration, particularly one in the anterior region of the mouth, must also be esthetic.
 And with the tools and technology available to practitioners today-along with the many lessons learned and documented over the past 50 years-any implant restoration can be an esthetic one.